Hot Girls Wanted: Turned On

 Hot Girls Wanted: Turned On is a six-part Netflix series that premiered on April 21, 2017.
-A follow-up to the 2015 documentary film Hot Girls Wanted, it was produced by Jill Bauer, Ronna Gradus and Rashida Jones.
-The series explores pornography, technology and relationships.
+A follow-up to the 2015 documentary film Hot Girls Wanted, it was produced by Jill Bauer, Ronna Gradus, and Rashida Jones.
+The series explores pornography, technology, and relationships.

-It aimed to include more diverse narratives than Hot Girls Wanted, which was criticized by the sex workers for not containing positive stories about the sex industry.
+It aimed to include more diverse narratives than Hot Girls Wanted, which was criticized by sex workers for not containing positive stories about the sex industry.
 However, many sex workers featured in Turned On stated that their consent was violated and they and their families were put at risk, including two women whose content was displayed in the series without their knowledge.
 The pornographic actor Gia Paige, featured in the episode "Money Shot", said that the production violated her boundaries, that they included her in the series despite agreeing to edit her out, and that they included part of her real name.
 Other than criticism on ethical grounds, the series received largely positive critical reception.

 Background

-The series is a continuation of the 2015 documentary film Hot Girls Wanted, and produced by the same people: Jill Bauer, Ronna Gradus and Rashida Jones.
+The series is a continuation of the 2015 documentary film Hot Girls Wanted, and has the same producers: Jill Bauer, Ronna Gradus, and Rashida Jones.
 Jones said that she became interested in the sex industry after watching pornography and searching for content that matched her desires, rather than more extreme content presented to her on tube sites.
 Hot Girls Wanted drew criticism within the sex industry for its omission of any positive side of the industry.
 Turned On was released on April 21, 2017.